opengisch/talks/qfield/README.md

 ## QField - Because data is outside

-Welcome everybody.
-Let's talk about QField
+Welcome everybody to my presentation about QField.

+We don't have much time, so let's move on.

 ### That's me

-I'm ....
-I'm working for OPENGIS.ch.
-I do ...
+I'm ...
+I'm working for OPENGIS.ch as a ... *I'm doing ...*

 ### Open source geoninjas
 At OPENGIS.ch we are **nine Geo-spatial Experts** located in **Switzerland**.

 Everything we do - whenever possible -  we release with **open source** license.

-We do QGIS, QField, PostGIS, Android, Ili2DB, Webmapping ...
-Training, consultancy and maintenance.
+*We do QGIS, QField, PostGIS, Android, Ili2DB, Webmapping ...
+Training, consultancy and maintenance.*

+(0.5 Min)

-## Why QField - Because data is outside
+## Why QField

+Because data is outside.

-Sometimes we have sensors, that deliver data.
-But mostly we have people that need to go outside and collect data sometimes in bad weather conditions.
+Sometimes we have sensors, that deliver data (to QGIS).
+But mostly we have brave people that need to go outside and collect data in **bad weather conditions** *(knee-deep in the mud :-))*

+And **all they want to be is efficient**.
+They want to **go home soon, packed with the collected data**.

 ## What is QField

 The **missing bit on QGIS** is, that it's not mobile.
 And thats why QField is the ideal side-kick.
 It's **QGIS made for tablets**: And this means, it's made for the **efficient mobile data collection**.

+(1.5 Min)

 ### Minimalist UI

-**It's based on some principles**.
+**QField is based on some principles**.

 First thing, is that we want to keep the UI **intuitive and simple**.

 Everytime when we want to introduce a new button, we have big discussions, if that button really needs to be there.
-Because on the field you don't want fool around buttons you don't need, just want to be efficient.
+Because **on the field you don't want fool around button** you don't need, just want to be efficient.

 ### Beautiful cartography

 We want to allow people to use beautyful cartography.

-We are using the **full QGIS rendering engine** - if it looks good in QGIS, they it will look good in QField as well.
+We are using the **full QGIS rendering engine** - if your map looks good in QGIS, they it will look good in QField as well.

 ### Powerful tools

 Just because we want to **keep the UI simple, this does not mean it's lacking of tools**.

-We just show the tools only, if they are really needed.
+We **just show the tools only, if they are really needed**.

-What you see here in the background is the **editing mode**, where you have a button on top left for **topological editing, bottom right the controll buttons and the ones for enabling GPS**.
+*What you see here in the background is the **editing mode**, where you have a button on top left for **topological editing, bottom right the controll buttons and the ones for enabling GPS**.*

 ### Efficient interaction

-When you are out in the freezing wheater, you **want to be efficient**.
+And like I said - if you are out in the freezing wheater, you **want to be efficient**.

-So QField does provide the functionalities to be it.
-Like here in the background, you can **select mulitiple features**, and with the top right button you can **edit them all at the same time**.
-Or another example is the **remember value function**.
-Means when you create a feature and enter an attribute value you want to keep for the next features as well, it's a simple checkbox activation to achieve that.
+So QField does provide the **functionalities for beeing so**.
+Like here in the background, you can **select mulitiple features**, and with the top right button you can **edit them all at the same time** - we will see a movie about it later on.
+*Another example is the **remember value function**.
+Means when you create a feature and enter an attribute value you want to keep for the next features as well, it's a simple checkbox activation to achieve that.*

 ### Beneficial integration